Livingbruce/nextstep-mentorship/VERCEL_DEPLOYMENT.md

 5. Complete payment
 6. Check if appointment auto-confirms

-#### Test Card Payment:
+#### Test Bank Transfer Flow:
 1. Visit your booking form
-2. Select "Card" payment
+2. Select "Bank Transfer"
-3. Enter card details
+3. Confirm that account details display correctly
-4. Verify redirect to payment gateway
+4. Enter a test reference (e.g., `BANKTEST123`)
-5. Complete payment
+5. Submit the booking and verify the reference appears in the admin dashboard
-6. Check if appointment auto-confirms
+6. Manually mark the payment as confirmed to complete the flow

 ## 📋 Deployment Checklist